 - sound insulation between cinemas

 - noise egress from the cinema to neighbouring units

 Special acoustic features

 Within the cinema complex there are two places where one cinema auditorium is located directly above another.
-In each instance, the acoustic design indicated that a concrete floating floor above the separating floor slab and a mass barrier ceiling below should be used to achieve a suitable level of separation.
+In each instance, the acoustic design includes a concrete floating floor above the separating floor slab and a mass barrier ceiling below to achieve a suitable level of separation.